arnokiru05/arnokiru05/README.md

 - 👋 Hi, I’m @arnokiru05
-- 👀 I’m interested in data science and visualization and
+- 👀 I’m interested in data science.
 - 🌱 I’m currently learning...
 - 📫 How to reach me +254758720620
-- 😄 Pronouns: He.
+- 😄 Pronouns: He/him.
-- ⚡ Fun fact: Nada.
+- ⚡ Fun fact: Gemini.

 <!---
 arnokiru05/arnokiru05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.